114. Lighting Comparison: LED vs High Pressure Sodium Lighting

 Lighting plays a crucial role in commercial and industrial spaces.
 From warehouses and factories to parking lots and street lighting, the efficiency, longevity, and cost-effectiveness of your lighting system can significantly impact operational costs and productivity.
 Today, two widely used options are LED and still High-Pressure Sodium (HPS) lights.
 While HPS lights have been a mainstay in these settings for decades, LED lighting has surged in popularity due to its energy efficiency and performance.

-Let’s explore the LED vs HPS comparison, specifically for commercial and industrial applications.
+Let’s explore the difference between sodium lighting vs LED, specifically for commercial and industrial applications.
 We'll break down their differences in terms of energy consumption, light output, heat management, and durability to help you determine which lighting solution best suits your business.

-Before we dive into a detailed comparison, let's quickly review the key characteristics of both LED and HPS lighting technologies.
+Before we dive into a detailed comparison, let's quickly review the key characteristics of both high pressure sodium lights vs LED technologies.

 High-Pressure Sodium (HPS) Lighting